sajastu/reddit_collector/README.md

   - `-read_dir`: the input directory, where all uncompressed files Reddit files are located in.
   - `-write_dir`: the output directory to write the filtered instances one-by-one.
   - `-tldr_th`: word threshold for filtering TL;DRs.
 The instances that do not pass this threshold will be dropped.
-  - `-lower`: a flag indicating either cased or uncased instances should be mined.
+  - `-lower`: a flag indicating either the crawled instances should be cased or uncased.

 ## Citation